 Raleigh – Charlotte: 2 hours 35 minutes

-Quite possibly my very favorite of all the awesome day trips from Raleigh.
+Quite possibly the fan favorites of all the awesome day trips from Raleigh is the city of Charlotte.

 Charlotte is a diverse city in all ways.
 The attractions, the people, the food options.
 Seriously, Charlotte is the best.
 However, it is kinda expensive.
 As a budget traveller I usually avoid cities like Charlotte.
 Although it’s a wealthy city, there’s enough variety and budget friendly options that any type of traveler would be happy to visit!